 Occult frog infestations are not unfamiliar to those following Dark Horse's line of Hellboy projects, edited like BOB (and the anthologies from which the feature sprang) by Scott Allie.
 The creative team also includes Jason Arthur, who took over the lettering from Thompson using a font based on her own style for the word balloons.

 You can read "Stray", "Unfamiliar", and the disturbing 16-page "Let Sleeping Dogs

-Lie" from 2005's The Dark Horse Book of the Dead at the Dark Horse website for free — and once you do, you'll want to own them, which you can now accomplish without tracking down the original anthologies (but that is still recommended given the other goodness they contain).
-All three short stories plus the 20-page "A Dog and His Boy" from 2006's The Dark Horse Book of Monsters, the final installment of Allie's annual pre-Halloween treats, are reprinted in 2010's Beasts of Burden: Animal Rites hardcover [update: now available in paperback], which also collects the four 22-to-24-page stories from last fall's BOB miniseries and throws in a sketchbook section for a list price of just $19.99.
-The World's Greatest Paranormal Investigator himself crossed paths with the BOB cats and dogs in the October 2010 Hellboy / Beasts of Burden one-shot, Sacrifice, and last month a new 8-page story, "Food Run" — less intense and more whimsical than what's come before — appeared in the fourth volume of the revived Dark Horse Presents, with further BOB tales promised for future issues.
+Lie" from 2005's The Dark Horse Book of the Dead for free at the Dark Horse website.
+Once you do, you'll want them in your library, which can now be accomplished without tracking down the original anthologies (still recommended given the other goodness they contain).
+All three stories plus the 20-page "A Dog and His Boy" from 2006's The Dark Horse Book of Monsters are reprinted in 2010's Beasts of Burden: Animal Rites hardcover [ISBN 978-1-59582-513-1 — update: now available in paperback, ISBN 978-1-50670-636-8], which also collects the four 22-to-24-page stories from last fall's BOB miniseries and throws in a sketchbook section too.
+The World's Greatest Paranormal Investigator himself crossed paths with the BOB cats and dogs in the October 2010 Hellboy / Beasts of Burden one-shot, Sacrifice, and last month a new 8-page story, "Food Run" — less intense and more whimsical than what's come before — appeared in the revived Dark Horse Presents, with further BOB tales promised for future issues.